DecentAppsNet/meaning-map/CONVENTIONS.md

 These conventions are intentionally small and pragmatic; follow existing style where it already exists and apply these rules to new code.

+## Agent interaction / Shell policy

+- Do not request or assume shell access.
+When suggesting commands, provide them as copyable lines.
+Agent can suggest that the user run them on the agent's behalf.

 ## Unit Testing Conventions

 - Test contracts, not implemementation details.